-In addition, a student may be placed on probation if his or her record shows a pattern of academic warnings in multiple terms.
+In addition, students may be placed on probation if their records show a pattern of academic warnings in multiple terms.
 Students are responsible for knowing at the end of a term whether or not they have completed each course satisfactorily.
 As information becomes available to the Professional Studies Committee, written notice of probation will be given both to the student and to the faculty adviser, and the notation will be placed on the transcript.
 The student must meet with the academic dean to develop a plan for a return to good academic standing.
 Failure to successfully complete this academic plan can result in the loss of federal financial aid eligibility.
 For more information about Satisfactory Academic Progress (SAP) and financial aid eligibility, see below.

-Students on academic probation must observe the following conditions when they register for courses:

-- 1. during the term in which students are on academic probation they may not take more than twelve hours of course work, and - 2. they may not take any reading courses.
+Students on academic probation must observe the following conditions when they register for courses: - during the term in which students are on academic probation they may not take more than twelve hours of course work; - 2. they may not take any reading courses; - 3. they may not register to begin a thesis.

-Students will be removed from probation when they have completed four courses (twelve credits) under the following conditions:

-- 1. all work for each course must be completed by the end of its term, without extensions; - 2. all incomplete work from previous terms must be completed; - 3. the grade received in each course must be HP- or better.
+Students will be removed from probation when they have completed four courses (twelve credits) under the following conditions: - all work for each course must be completed by the end of its term, without extensions; - 2. all incomplete work from previous terms must be completed; - 3. the grade received in each course must be HP- or better.